 The first is to buy it through any major bank that has a precious metals division.
 These days, banks like RBC and TD will allow you to buy gold and other precious metals from an online catalogue.

-You can also choose to pick your gold up at a local branch location if specified.
+You can also pick your gold up at a local branch location if specified.
 Keep in mind if you choose to store gold at home, you should do so in a secure safe.

 Aside from the major banks, you can also directly buy gold from the Royal Canadian Mint (RCM).
 While you can buy some gold from the RCM, only businesses can utilize their precious metal storage services.